ylsideas/feature-flags-docs/src/configuration/index.md

 change the `\App\Http\Middleware\PreventRequestsDuringMaintenance` class within your application to extend `\YlsIdeas\FeatureFlags\Middlewares\PreventRequestsDuringMaintenance`.

-You can automate this process by running:
+You can automate this process by running the publish command but please take note this will override the `PreventRequestsDuringMaintenance` middleware that already exists within your Laravel project.

 ```bash
 php artisan vendor:publish --force --provider="YlsIdeas\FeatureFlags\FeatureFlagsServiceProvider" --tag=maintenance-middleware